karmaniverous/stan/.stan/system/stan.system.md

 - When emitting patches, respect house style; do not rewrap narrative Markdown outside the allowed contexts.
 - Opportunistic repair is allowed for local sections you are already modifying (e.g., unwrap manually wrapped paragraphs), but avoid repo‑wide reflows as part of unrelated changes.

-# CRITICAL: Patch Coverage

-- Every created, updated, or deleted file MUST be accompanied by a valid, plain unified diff patch in this chat.
-No exceptions.
-- Patches must target the exact files you show as full listings; patch coverage must match one‑for‑one with the set of changed files.
-- Never emit base64; always provide plain unified diffs.
-- Do not combine changes for multiple files in a single unified diff payload.
-Emit a separate Patch block per file (see Response Format).

 # CRITICAL: Layout

 - stanPath (default: `.stan`) is the root for STAN operational assets:
   - `/<stanPath>/system`: policies (this file).
 The project prompt (`stan.project.md`) is created on demand by STAN when repo‑specific requirements emerge (no template is installed or shipped).
   - `/<stanPath>/output`: script outputs and `archive.tar`/`archive.diff.tar`